rajivrnair/rajivrnair.github.io/_posts/2015-02-03-custom-hibernate-uuid.md

 }
 ~~~

 As you can see, this uses the UUID passed in or generates one if the id is absent.
-The original entity class too needs to change like so:
+The original entity class too needs to change like so \:
 ~~~ java
 @Id
 @Column(name = "entity_id")